elementdavv/internet_archive_downloader/README.md

 ## Availability
 * Tests passed in Chrome, Edge and Firefox on Linux(Ubuntu), Windows and MacOS.
 * Other Chromium based browsers(Vivaldi, Brave, etc) / other platforms(Raspian, Jetson, etc) may work or may not.
-There is no warranty, b/c I can't test every one of so many of them.
-Your experiances or comments are welcome.
 * For Firefox, only version 113.0.2 works.
-Versions under 113 were not supported.
-Versions above 113 were all failed.

-## How it works
-The extension works by retrieving every page of a book after borrowing and merging them into a file.
-The merging process was not managed in memory.
-Instead each page on successful retrieval was feeded to a file stream on local disk.
-So it can handle a book of several thousand pages with minimal memory impact.

 ## License
 [GPL3](LICENSE) ©Element Davv